MCP on macOS

 Pairs with the control plane

-Local tool isolation + cloud-side policy enforcement.
-Same principle, different boundary.
+Local tool isolation plus cloud-side policy enforcement.

 Architecture